-- "Image dimensions and resolution" (page 113) - "Paper size" (page 117)
+- "Image dimensions and resolution" (page 101) - "Paper size" (page 105)

 You can also change the size of an image by removing unwanted areas, or by joining multiple images.
-For more information, see "Crop, stitch, scale, and change orientation" on page 119.

 Image dimensions and resolution

 The size and resolution of an image affect its print quality.
 Choose dimensions and resolution that match the intended use of your artwork.